sunyu0410/GDP-HMM_AAPMChallenge/README.md

 - **Certificate:** Top five teams will receive certificate endorsed organization team and AAPM.
 - **Authorship:** Top five teams (up to two members per team) will be invited as co-authors on a journal manuscript summarizing the challenge.
 Additional team members will be acknowledged.
 - **Presentations:** Top two teams will present at the 2025 AAPM Annual Meeting.
-- **Internship Opportunities**: Top three teams (if led by a student) will receive priority consideration for internships at Siemens Healthineers AI Center.
+- **Internship Opportunities**: Lead students of Top five teams will receive priority consideration for internships at Siemens Healthineers AI Center.

 ## Challenge Organizers